Bazangani/CVT/Selective Search/Readme.md

 2. [How to run the algorithm on sample images or datasets]
 3. [Explain any configuration options or parameters]

-## Contributing

-We welcome contributions from the community!
-If you're interested in contributing to this project, here's how you can get started:

-1. [Explain how to fork the repository]
-2. [Guidelines for making contributions]
-3. [How to submit pull requests]

 ## License

 This project is licensed under the [name of the license] License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or feedback, feel free to contact us at [your email address or any other contact information you're comfortable sharing].

-Happy object proposal generating with Selective Search!